Quincy Jones: Activism

-Jones's social activism began in the 1960s with his support of Martin Luther King Jr. Jones is one of the founders of the Institute for Black American Music (IBAM), whose events aim to raise enough funds for the creation of a national library of African-American art and music.
-Jones is also one of the founders of the Black Arts Festival in his hometown of Chicago.
+Jones's social activism began in the 1960s with his support of Martin Luther King Jr. Jones was one of the founders of the Institute for Black American Music (IBAM), whose events aimed to raise funds for the creation of a national library of African-American art and music.
+Jones was also one of the founders of the Black Arts Festival in his hometown of Chicago.
 In the 1970s, Jones formed the Quincy Jones Workshops.
 Meeting at the Los Angeles Landmark Variety Arts Center, the workshops educated and honed the skills of inner-city youth in musicianship, acting, and songwriting.
 Among its alumni were Alton McClain, who had a hit song with Alton McClain and Destiny, and Mark Wilkins, who co-wrote the hit song "Havin' a Love Attack" with Mandrill and became National Promotion Director for Mystic Records.

-For many years, Jones has worked closely with Bono of U2 on a number of philanthropic causes.
-He is the founder of the Quincy Jones Listen Up Foundation, a nonprofit organization that built more than 100 homes in South Africa and which aims to connect youths with technology, education, culture, and music.
-One of the organization's programs is an intercultural exchange between underprivileged youths from Los Angeles and South Africa.
-In 2004, Jones helped launch the We Are the Future (WAF) project, which gives children in poor and conflict-ridden areas a chance to live their childhoods and develop a sense of hope.
-The program is the result of a strategic partnership between the Global Forum, the Quincy Jones Listen Up Foundation, and Hani Masri, with the support of the World Bank, UN agencies, and major companies.
+For many years, Jones worked closely with Bono of U2 on a number of philanthropic causes.
+He was the founder of the Quincy Jones Listen Up Foundation, a nonprofit organization that built more than 100 homes in South Africa and which aimed to connect youths with technology, education, culture, and music.
+One of the organization's programs was an intercultural exchange between underprivileged youths from Los Angeles and South Africa.

+In 2004, Jones helped to launch the We Are the Future (WAF) project, which gave children in poor and conflict-ridden areas a chance to live their childhoods and develop a sense of hope.
+The program was the result of a strategic partnership between the Global Forum, the Quincy Jones Listen Up Foundation, and Hani Masri, with the support of the World Bank, UN agencies, and major companies.
 The project was launched with a concert in Rome, Italy, in front of an audience of half a million people.

-Jones supports a number of other charities, including the NAACP, GLAAD, Peace Games, AmfAR, and the Maybach Foundation.
-He serves on the advisory board of HealthCorps.
-On July 26, 2007, he announced his endorsement of Hillary Clinton for president.
-But with the election of Barack Obama, Jones said that his next conversation "with President Obama [will be] to beg for a secretary of arts."
-This prompted the circulation of a petition on the internet asking Obama to create such a Cabinet-level position in his administration.
+Jones supported a number of other charities, including the NAACP, GLAAD, Peace Games, AmfAR, and the Maybach Foundation.
+He served on the advisory board of HealthCorps.
+In July 2007, he announced his endorsement of Hillary Clinton for president.
+With the election of Barack Obama, Jones said that his next conversation "with President Obama [will be] to beg for a secretary of arts".
+This prompted the circulation of an internet petition, asking Obama to create such a Cabinet-level position in his administration.

 In 2001, Jones became an honorary member of the board of directors of the Jazz Foundation of America.
-He worked with the foundation to save the homes and lives of America's elderly jazz and blues musicians, including those who survived Hurricane Katrina.
-Jones is a spokesperson for the Global Down Syndrome Foundation, co-founded by his friend John Sie, which annually awards the Quincy Jones Exceptional Advocacy Award.
-Also he is involved in Linda Crnic Institute, Improving the lives of people with Down syndrome through advanced biomedical research.
+He worked with the foundation to save the homes and lives of America's elderly jazz and blues musicians, including those who had survived Hurricane Katrina.
+Jones was a spokesperson for the Global Down Syndrome Foundation, co-founded by his friend John Sie, which annually awarded the Quincy Jones Exceptional Advocacy Award.
+He was also involved in the Linda Crnic Institute which aimed to improve the lives of people with Down Syndrome through advanced biomedical research.